phildavis754-ux/Bank-Wallet-Coin/README.md

 ....    ....

    Now, after those fun and games let's find out what this idea is about and is it worth anything.
-   We will put aside future star dates and years to far beyond our own to consider What is Bank Wallet Coin for. ....
+   We will put aside future star dates and years to far beyond our own to consider.

+   What is Bank Wallet Coin for. ....

     The Wallet -